Lauren Hogg

-Lauren Elizabeth Hogg (born June 10, 2003) is an American author and activist against gun violence.
+Lauren Elizabeth Hogg (born June 10, 2003) is an American activist against gun violence, author and app developer.
 She survived the Stoneman Douglas High School shooting in 2018 and after became a co-founder of March for Our Lives and advocates against gun violence.
 She is the younger sister of gun control activist and former Marjory Stoneman Douglas student David Hogg, who also survived the shooting.

 Early life and education

 Hogg was born on June 10, 2003, and is the daughter of Kevin Hogg, a former Federal Bureau of Investigation agent, and Rebecca Boldrick, born in San Diego County, California and a teacher for Broward County Public Schools in Broward County, Florida.
 Hogg and her family moved to Washington, D.C. after the shooting, where she attended Georgetown Day School, graduating in 2021.
 She has stated that D.C. is her refuge.

 She began studying at Georgetown University in the fall of 2021 and graduated in May 2025.